nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.7 - 2020-12-17 =

+* TWEAK: Update jQuery document ready style to the one not deprecated in jQuery 3.0
+* TWEAK: Bump PHP requirement to 5.6+
+* TWEAK: Renamed UpdraftCentral's command classes filter
+* TWEAK: extend white labelling to include safemode warning notices, webhook responses and WP 5.5's new "automatic upgrades" user-interface additions
+* TWEAK: Removed MetaSlider notice in the notices collection
+* TWEAK: An install was seen in which an interaction with some other component caused excessive logging
+* TWEAK: Updating wording to be constant througout EUM.
+* TWEAK: Manual core update showing correct to and from versions.
+* TWEAK: Updating wording to be constant througout EUM.
+* FIX: Auto-updates will trigger on managed hosts that disable version checking.

 = 9.0.6 - 2020-08-10 =